kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 # Using endpoint SDK in your application

-This guide describes about how to configure environment to start using Kaa SDK in you application, base API overview of java client and comparison desktop and android SDKs.
+This guide describes about how to configure environment to start using Kaa SDK in your application, base API overview of java client and comparison desktop and android SDKs.
 Java client SDK should be preferred if you want to run your application on different platforms or you are going to develop android application.

 ## Preparing environment